adepierre/Caffe_AlphaZero/README.md

 ## <a name="testing"></a>Testing

-There are four testing modes available:
+There are five testing modes available:
 * Human test: N games between the algorithm and the user
 * Self test: N games in which the algorithm plays both players
 * Compare test: N games played between two models to determine which one is the best